 5) Not Taking Care of Your Skin

 Yeah, we get it, you’re 25 and looking as fresh as the day you were born.
 Why would you bother with taking care of your skin?
 Believe us, once you hit 30 and beyond, you’ll wish that you had.
 We’re not talking about anything major, either.
-A regular shave, a natural exfoliant and a good quality moisturizer are all that’s needed to keep you looking how you do now for the next ten years.
+A regular shave (ideally using the right products which will treat you right), a natural exfoliant and a good quality moisturizer are all that’s needed to keep you looking how you do now for the next ten years.

 Take these five simple tips into consideration right now and we promise you’ll look and feel a million times better.